Curriculum

 Course Description:

-Pre-calculus reviews and embeds all content previously learned throughout Algebra 1, Geometry, and Algebra 2 as well as units on functions; polynomial and rational functions; exponential and logarithmic functions; trigonometric functions of real numbers; trigonometric functions of angles; analytic trigonometry; and polar coordinates.
+Pre-calculus reviews and embeds all content previously learned throughout Algebra 1, Geometry, and Algebra 2 as well as units on functions; polynomial and rational functions; exponential and logarithmic functions; trigonometric functions of real numbers; trigonometric functions of angles; and analytic trigonometry.

 AP Calculus AB 1 11-12